-If you adore the combination of mint and chocolate, these thick and chewy mint chocolate chunk cookies are for you!
+If you adore the perky combination of mint and chocolate, these thick and chewy mint chocolate chunk cookies are for you!
+The cookies are thick, chewy, and gooey!
+Peppermint extract and Andes Mints add tons of mint chocolate flavor!

 Happy Monday!
 Meet my new favorite cookie.
 They are: